Who is the contact person for leave questions?

 I am a member of the Sick Leave Bank.
 Can I use those days while on maternity leave?

 The Sick Leave Bank will not award days for recuperation from delivery.
-If you are put on bed rest prior to delivery and are out for at least 10 days prior to delivery, complete a Sick Leave Bank application and return to Heather in Benefits.
+If you are put on bed rest prior to delivery and are out for at least 10 days prior to delivery, complete a Sick Leave Bank application and return to Benefits.